ninezerozeronine/chip-computer/docs/language/assembly.rst

 Variables
 ^^^^^^^^^

-Variables are named aliases for indexes into data memory.
-They can be predeclared by putting them by themselves on a line or declared as they are used by using them as an argument.
+Variables are named aliases for indexes into memory.
+They are declared by themselves on a line and may optionally have a value set for them.

 The index for a given variable is determined by the assembler.
 As it parses assembly lines from the start of the file to the end, addresses are assigned to